svalinn/matlab_meshtal_tools/README.txt

 MATLAB files used to plot, add, and average meshtal files from MCNP.
 *Created by Patrick Snouffer Spring 2008
-*Last update summer 2009
+*Updated summer 2009
+*Modified to allow the use of an input deck instead of direct user input Fall 2010

-This program reads in XYZ, cylindrical, and spherical meshtal files that are named in the format [root_name][index] (ie meshtal2).
-Note that plotting is only currently suppoerted for XYZ, and cylindrical coordinates.
+This program reads in XYZ, cylindrical, and spherical(not tested yet) meshtal files that are named in the format [root_name][index] (ie meshtal2).

 Files
-MCNP5_man.m - promts user with a menu asking whether the user wants to
-              read, add, average, multiply, find the percent difference, plot, or write a tally to a different file
+MCNP5_script.m - MCNP5_script('s', 'type') - takes a scripts that supplies
+                 the command, file, and tally numbers so meshtally files can be read, added, averaged, multiplied, percent differenced,
+								 plotted, or written to a different file.
+See the example_input.txt file for further deatils of the structure of the input file.
+The commands can be run without an input deck by setting type = 'command'

+							Usage: with an input deck
+										MCNP5_script('input_deck_name','file')
+												-where the input deck has all of the commands you want to run

+										single command
+										MCNP5_script('single_command','command')
+										    -where single_command is any line that is valid in the input deck

-							read - reads in meshtal file and saves it either after each tally (for large files that might over load matlab) or each file
+							read - reads in meshtal file and saves it either after each each file or tally (for large files that might over load matlab)

-						  add - adds all the specified tallies together from a single meshtal file
+						  add - adds all the specified tallies together

 							average - averages ALL the meshtallies from from indexed meshtal files (ie the first tally in all the indexed meshtal files will be averaged)

-							multiply - multiplies ALL the tallies in a file by a constant
+							multiply - multiplies ALL the specified tallies by a constant

 							% diff - finds the % diff of a specified benchmark meshtal and all of the other specified tallies.
 This is done by (other_data-bench_data)/bench_data.

-							plot - currently not supported in this script.
-SEE BELOW to plot
+							plot -  SEE PLOT BELOW

-							write - writes specified tallies to a new file
+							write - writes specified tallies to a new file in the same format MCNP5 writes meshtallies

 read_tallies.m - function used for read in MCNP5_man.m.
 Can be used without
-                 MCNP5_man.m with the following syntax (do this if you only need to plotting funcitons of this program)
+                 MCNP5_script.m with the following syntax (easily used from Matlab command line and useful when only plotting funcitons of this program are needed)

 								 read_tallies(inFile, numFile, saveByFile, startF) where
-								        inFile - is a string of the root_name of teh file numFile - is the number of indexed files to be read saveByFile - if equals 1 then all tallies in each file will be saved in 2 file
+								        inFile - is a string of the root_name of teh file numFile - is the number of indexed files to be read saveByFile - if equals 1 then all tallies in each file will be saved in a file
 												startF - is the starting index of the files

 												ie if there is a meshtal file named meshtal1, then in